 Among other novels that use images in a desultory or undecided fashion, apparently in the wake of Sebald, I would cite Leslie Scalapino’s Dahlia’s Iris: Secret Autobiography + Fiction (2003): it has some pictures of Tibet, which provides a model for some of the writing.
 But the photographs are ordinary and not linked to the text.
 Scalapino is an experimental writer, and the chapters with more illustrations show the dangers of pairing images with writing which can’t be easily located between fiction, memoir, history, diary, and other forms, and which continuously changes tense, grammatical conventions, and narrative threads.
 One chapter that is partly on pornography has a number of drawings of Japanese prints, and partial reproductions of them: but the drawings are simple, and their relation to the prints is inexplicable; and neither can keep pace with the kaleidoscopic changes in the narrative that accompanies them (pp. 71-81).
 They feel like ornaments, afterthoughts.

-Have the pictorial practices in novels like Dahlia’s Iris, The Portable Veblen, 10:04, Extremely Loud and Incredibly Close, and Silence one Begun been made possible by the limits of Sebald’s own interest in the visual details and particularities of his images?
+Have the pictorial practices in novels like Dahlia’s Iris, Jonathan Safran Foer’s Extremely Loud and Incredibly Close, The Portable Veblen, 10:04, or Silence one Begun been made possible by the limits of Sebald’s own interest in the visual details and particularities of his images?
 Possibly so, but it is also probable that Sebald’s detached, bemused tone, and his mingling of nearly autobiographical memoir with fictional forms has a pervasive influence on the current generation of novelists, for whom images may just come in tow.